akankshavardani/akankshavardani.github.io/_pages/about.md

 Hello !

 I am an applied economist with interests in development, public, and family economics.
-I will be joining <a href="https://www.bi.team"> Behavioural Insights Team's</a> London Office in September 2025.
+I will be joining <a href="https://www.bi.team"> Behavioural Insights Team's</a> London office in September 2025.

 I recently completed my PhD in Economics at Columbia University.
 Before Columbia, I received my bachelor’s degree in Economics from Delhi University in 2016 and my master’s degree in Economics from Delhi School of Economics in 2018.